top of page

 Will I need to take any tests prior to an appointment?

-Your Dietitian might request blood tests and a physical health check with your GP prior to the initial consultation or after depending on your medical history.
+Your Dietitian might request blood tests and a physical health check with your GP prior to/after the initial assessment or after depending on your medical history.

 What is the difference between a Dietitian and Nutritionist?